IoBuilders/hardhat-contract-size/README.md

     }
     };

-### Alpha sort
+### Sort
-By default the plugin sort contracts by its size, but can be changed to order alphabetically.
+By default the plugin sort contracts by its size ascendant, but can be changed to order by name or size ascendant or descendant.

-    npx hardhat contract-size --alpha-sort
+    npx hardhat contract-size --sort size,asc

 ### Check maximum contract sizes
 The plugin can be used to check that the smart contracts aren't bigger than the allowed maximum contract size of the Ethereum Mainnet (`24 KiB = 24576 bytes`).
 For example this can be used, to make a CI/CD pipeline fail, if a contract is bigger than allowed.